RTKlab-BYU/worklist_generation/Walk_Through.md

 2. Receive a plate layout template.
 3. Fill in the plate layout template.

+There are examples of all these files (templates and filled-out) in the 'examples' [folder here on Git](./examples)

 We start in the terminal, returning the filled out metadata file.
 Do this by entering the following command:
 ```bash
 python run.py -s 2 -m /path/to/metadata_excel_file